Particular/docs.particular.net/nservicebus/hosting/publishing-from-web-applications.md

 > **Note about Azure Service Bus**: Prior to Version 6.0, the Azure Service Bus transport did not offer native publish/subscribe capability, and used storage-driven publishing instead.

-Although we're discussing web applications specifically, it's worth noting that this arrangement is hardly different from scaled-out service endpoints.
+Although this speaks specifically web applications, it's worth noting that the same applies to scaled-out service endpoints.

 ## Storage-driven Transport Topology